priyaroy16/Web-Server-Logs-Pyspark/README.md

 The aim of this project is to extract as many cyber security relevant information as possible.
 Below queries have been performed in this codebase.

+The code also uses the Virus Total public API to determine whether the IP is malicious or not. (https://www.virustotal.com/api/v3/ip_addresses/"+ip)

 ### 1. Count the number of occurrences of each HTTP status code
 ### 2. Show list of unsuccessful requests (Status code not 200)
 ### 3. Find the top 10 IP addresses making requests and whether they are malicious or not